edinstance/AWS-Banking-System/README.md

 ## Linting and Formatting

 To lint and format the python code in this project, you can use [Ruff](https://github.com/astral-sh/ruff).
-To setup Ruff install it using
+To set up Ruff, install it using

 ```shell